-Q: How can I get a copy of the Social Security Blue Book I keep reading about?
+Q: Getting a Copy of the Social Security Blue Book

 Sorry, you can’t get a physical copy.
 But you can have something just as good.

 The Social Security Blue Book is an essential reference for people who are trying to qualify for benefits under the Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) programs.
 Both of these programs provide regular payments to people who are unable to work, and the Social Security Administration—in cooperation with state disability agencies—has been given the job to set up consistent disability rules.

 The result was the book Disability Evaluation Under Social Security, which became known as the “Blue Book” for its distinctive binding.
 Nowadays, the book is no longer printed, and all the information it once contained has been moved online to a page on the Social Security website.